denis-tsv/BulkInsertComparison/README.md

 # Test
-Repository for test github features
+Repository for test Bulk Insert with EF Core